cms-opendata-workshop/workshop-lesson-root/_episodes/08-analysis-physics.md

 ## Files and dataset content

 The used files and the content of the datasets, for example [the simulated Standard Model Higgs boson produced by Gluon fusion](http://opendata.web.cern.ch/record/12351), can be found on [the CERN Open Data portal](http://opendata.web.cern.ch/record/12350).
+During the workshop, we will learn more about all this.

 > ## Have a look at the content of the (reduced) CMS NanoAOD files!
 > You can just look at the content on the CERN Open Data portal (follow for example [this link](http://opendata.web.cern.ch/record/12351)) or take one of the files you will download below and investigate the content with ROOT, such as shown in the previous sections!